-There is no dissent that archery is a fun sport, even though it brings along its complications and hazards.
+There’s no dissent that archery is a fun sport, even though it brings along its complications and hazards.

 You must be extremely cautious if you’re an amateur, and we strongly recommend having prior knowledge before you start this sport.
+Review our complete guide to archery safety before setting up any range at home.

 Even if you’re a professional and want to bring home your favorite sport, you need to be wary because archery is no joke, and a single mistake can have grave consequences.